victoriacheng15/100daysofcode/log.md

 ### function

-- Functions are the main "builfing blocks" of the programs.
+- Functions are the main "building blocks" of the programs.
   - They aloow the code to be called many times without repetitions.

 ```js